mhernesniemi/nextjs-for-drupal/README.md

 ## Hosting

-Backend is served externaly from pantheon by default (see .env).
+Backend is served externaly from Pantheon by default (see .env).

 Front end is running in Vercel https://nextjs-for-drupal.vercel.app/ and Netlify https://superb-syrniki-5494f8.netlify.app/ These have CI with the GitHub repo.

 Search is running as SaaS by Algolia.

+## Development tools

+Projects includes workspace file for Vscode (nextjs.code-workspace).

+Recommended Vscode plugins:

+- Prettier - Code formatting
+- Tailwind CSS IntelliSense
+- Headwind